mtnygard/devs/README.md

 to evolve from one state to the next:

     (defn evolve [state-machine input-symbol])

 It returns a new state machine.
 Keep it in an Agent, an Atom, or just a locally bound variable.
 For example, to process a (hopefully finite) seq of inputs:

     (reduce evolve state-machine inputs)

-The when you're done, you can examine the output tape, which is bound to the key `:output`.
+Then when you're done, you can examine the output tape, which is bound to the key `:output`.

 ## More Info

 For more detail about Atomic DEVS, see http://en.wikipedia.org/wiki/DEVS#Atomic_DEVS.

 A couple of nuances about this library's implementation:

     * It implements the reactive portion of an Atomic DEVS state machine, but does not handle internal transitions triggered by "collapse" of states from their lifespans elapsing.
 (Coming soon!)
     * It allows a series of automatic state transitions to happen atomically.
 Each automatic transition can generate an output symbol.
 Thus a single input symbol may result in a series of outputs.

 ## License

-Copyright © 2013 Michael T. Nygard
+Copyright © 2013-2016 Michael T. Nygard

 Distributed under the Eclipse Public License, the same as Clojure.